 14. Siderophore production, biosynthesis and application in agriculture

-15. Role of hydrophobins in plant microbes interaction
+15. Role of hydrophobins in plant microbe interaction

 16. Omic tools and microbial genomics of plant-associated microbes